snekkans/BogoSort-Implementations/README.md

 # Bogosort-Implementations
-Multiple implementations of the Bogosort algorithm in the various technologies I've worked with.
+Multiple implementations of the Bogosort algorithm in the various technologies.

 *Basic Bogosort implementations taken from https://rosettacode.org/wiki/Sorting_algorithms/Bogosort